Why is my Amazon OpenSearch Service cluster in a red or yellow status?

 Low disk space or disk skew

-If there isn't enough disk space, your cluster can enter a red or yellow health status.
+If there isn't enough disk space, then your cluster can enter a red or yellow health status.
 There must be enough disk space to accommodate shards before OpenSearch Service distributes the shards.

 To check how much storage space is available for each node in your cluster, use the following syntax: